G-1X48L403S6

 top of page

-After the 1982 closure of Mildmay by the NHS, it was reopened as a voluntary charitable hospital, with a focus on providing care for people with HIV/AIDS.
+After the formal closure of Mildmay by the NHS, which was begun in 1982, it reopened - after a long battle - as a voluntary charitable hospital in 1985, with an eventual focus on providing care for people with HIV/AIDS.

 Fowler